- Off road parking

 - Sorry, no pets and no smoking

 - Shops and pubs 2 miles.
-Note: No Infants as property not suitable
+Note: No Infants under 2 years at the property

 About the location